dagnelies/canister/README.md

 session_timout = 3600
 ```

 One more note about sessions: it's *in-memory*.
-Therefore sessions are lost when you stop, restart or crash the server.
+Therefore sessions are lost when you stop/restart/crash the server.
 Also, for large data or long durability, use a DB, not sessions.

 ### Authentication